Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Open questions and future directions

 Then, by the star-shaped case of Theorem \ref{t:iso-mult-char} (proved in \cite[Section 8]{cb-shaw}), the variety $\mm_{1,0}(Q,\beta^{(i)})$ is isomorphic to the character variety of rank $3n$ local systems on the three-punctured sphere $\Sigma_{0,3} = \mathbb{P}^1\setminus \{0,1,\infty\}$ with unipotent monodromies: about the first two punctures, there should be $n$ Jordan blocks of size three (or some refinement), and about the third puncture, there should be $n-2$ Jordan blocks of size three, one Jordan block of size four, and one of size two (or some refinement).
 On the other hand, $\mm_{1,0}(Q,\delta)$ is the character variety of rank $3$ local systems on $\Sigma_{0,3}$ with arbitrary unipotent monodromies.
-Question \ref{q:ds-iso} then asks whether the first variety is isomorphic to the $n$-th symmetric power of the second; it does not seem so obvious that this should be the case. \end{eg} In the additive case, Question \ref{q:ds-iso} has a positive answer.
-One of the difficulties in trying to adapt the proof of this in \cite[Section 3]{cb-deco} is that, in the multiplicative case, it is no longer guaranteed that one of the components of $\gamma^{(i,j)}$ equals one (since $\gamma^{(i,j)}$ need only be $q$-indivisible, not indivisible).
-However, if (*) holds and Conjecture \ref{conj:cy2} below holds, then it would follow from the \'etale-local identification of the multiplicative quiver variety with an additive one that \eqref{e:ds-iso} is indeed an isomorphism.
-Thus we expect a positive answer to Question \ref{q:ds-iso} as well.
+Conjecture \ref{conj:cb-decomp} then asks whether the first variety is isomorphic to the $n$-th symmetric power of the second; it does not seem so obvious that this should be the case. \end{eg} One of the difficulties in trying to adapt the proof of the analogous statement to Conjecture \ref{conj:cb-decomp} in the additive case (\cite[Section 3]{cb-deco}) is that, in the multiplicative case, it is no longer guaranteed that one of the components of $\gamma^{(i,j)}$ equals one (since $\gamma^{(i,j)}$ need only be $q$-indivisible, not indivisible).
+It seems it may be a better approach to prove Conjecture \ref{conj:cy2}, as stated above.

-Note that the proof of Theorem \ref{thm-prod} (\cite[Theorem 1.4]{bellamy-schedler}), in the additive case, relied on hyperk\"ahler twistings, for which one needs to assume that the parameter $\lambda$ is real.
-In fact, some of the issues we face are not yet resolved in the general additive case where both $\lambda \notin \R$ and $\theta \neq 0$.
+Note finally that the proof of Theorem \ref{thm-prod} (\cite[Theorem 1.4]{bellamy-schedler}), in the additive case, relied on hyperk\"ahler twistings, for which one needs to assume that the parameter $\lambda$ is real.
+In fact, some of the issues we face (such as expectation (*)) are not yet resolved, to our knowledge, in the general additive case where both $\lambda \notin \R$ and $\theta \neq 0$.